Safety Guidelines for Fall Prevention

 By Karen Hales, Neurology Solutions Contributing Writer

 Thousands of elderly Americans fall in their homes each year, often due to factors that can be modified for fall prevention in advance.
 As people age, muscle degeneration occurs, which weakens both strength and balance.
-Chronic conditions such as Parkinson’s disease, Alzheimer’s disease and arthritis can cause balance disorders, cognitive impairment and weakness in the extremities.
-According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of death, injury and hospitalization in people 65 and older.
-Read on for 6 Tips for at-home Fall Prevention.
+Chronic conditions such as Parkinson’s disease, Alzheimer’s disease, and arthritis can cause balance disorders, cognitive impairment, and weakness in the extremities.
+According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of death, injury, and hospitalization in people 65 and older.
+Read on for 6 Tips for at-home fall prevention, and if you believe you may need a movement disorders specialist please contact us at Neurology Solutions.

 It is important that individuals over 65 and their families work with elder care professionals to identify and correct risk factors in the home.
 Neurology Solutions offers 6 Tips for At-Home Fall Prevention, smart safety guidelines to reduce fall risk.